 Our Summer Time Trial series runs from May through August each year on Wednesday evenings.
 We use one course: GS338.
 At the end of the Series, prizes are awarded to the winners of the Scratch and Handicap competition and also to the best riders in the Vets, Womens and Young Rider categories.
 The Series is open to non-RCC club members and beginners.

-During May and August, Redhill's TTs take place on course GS338: 8.85m over 3 laps of the Newchapel (Horne) circuit near Smallfield.
-We meet at Horne Golf Club in Croydonbarn Lane and part in their car park (the right hand section away from the club house).
-The course is then left (into Bones Lane), left (into Brickhouse Lane) and finally left (into Croydonbarn Lane again).
+Our TTs take place on course GS338 which covers 8.85miles over 3 laps of the Newchapel (Horne) circuit near Smallfield.
+The start is adjacent to the Horne Park Golf Club in Croydonbarn Lane, Nr Godstone.
+The course is anti-clockwise left into Bones Lane, left into Brickhouse Lane and finally left into Croydonbarn Lane again.

 In the scratch competition, points are awarded according to fastest actual time (i.e. no handicap).
 In each round, the fastest rider gets 10 points, second fastest 9 points, etc. down to 1 point for the tenth fastest rider.
-Only the best 8 rounds for each rider count, so a rider cannot get more than 80 points over the entire series.
+Only the best 5 rounds for each rider count.
 The purpose of this restriction is to open up the competition to those members who are unable to race every week.

 In the handicap competition, points are awarded according to best improvement.
 In each round, the rider posting the biggest improvement gets 10 points, second fastest 9 points, etc. down to 1 point for the tenth fastest rider.
 As with the scratch competition, only the best 5 rounds for each rider will count.